cordy001/Termux_Nextjs/README.md

 ```

 ### TrebEdit Apk
-use TrebEdit for full user experience you can download it on playstore
+use TrebEdit for coding environment you can download it on playstore

 https://play.google.com/store/apps/details?id=com.teejay.trebedit